AYER - The Ayer Finance Committee on Sept. 12 discussed two looming school funding issues- each with its own separate vote in the fall.

-The committee recapped its Sept.
-5 joint meeting with selectmen on the proposed $56.7 million renovation of the Ayer-Shirley High School.
-A critical vote on the project by the Massachusetts School Building Authority is set for Oct.
+The committee recapped its Sept 5 joint meeting with the selectmen on the proposed $56.7 million renovation of the Ayer-Shirley High School.
+A critical vote on the project by the Massachusetts School Building Authority (MSBA) is set for Oct.
 3.

 "Instead of living in the shadow of the high school," the middle school population has space

 "We should pay our fair share" of the middle school debt service, said Houde.
 The proposal is for Ayer to subsidize $1.9 million of the $5.6 million debt service on the middle school.
 Ayer would pay the sum over an estimated 13 fiscal year time frame by paying an additional sum each year toward Shirley's share of the high school debt.
 Ayer wouldn't be legally responsible for Shirley's middle school debt, but the subsidy would ease Shirley's burden.

 "Look at it as an investment in Shirley" with the "ultimate goal" of getting the high school work completed, said Houde.
 "It's the most important decision the two towns will make over the next 10 years .As a citizen, I'm willing to invest and pay my fair share of the middle school."